NeuroJSON/jsnirf/JSNIRF_specification.md

 In summary, this specification defines a 1-to-1 mapping between the HDF5-based SNIRF storage format to JSON/UBJSON based JSNIRF format.
 Any previously generated SNIRF file can be 100% mapped to a JSNIRF document without losing any information.
-However, JSNIRF adds readability, portability with lightweight and widely available parsers readily available.
-It also allows one to easily combine NIRS measurements with other experimental data stored in JData-compliant formats, such as JNIfTI or JMesh, especially in a multi-modal imaging study.
+However, JSNIRF adds readability, portability with lightweight and widely available parsers.
+It also allows one to easily combine NIRS measurements with other experimental data stored in JData-compliant formats, such as [JNIfTI](https://github.com/fangq/jnifti) or [JMesh](https://github.com/fangq/jmesh), especially in a multi-modal imaging study.

 Compared to HDF5, JSON and UBJSON is significantly simpler when encoding and decoding unstructured data, such as the data structure defined in a SNIRF file.